 When to target specific keywords:

+High-intent keywords attract people ready to buy or hire immediately.
+Question keywords capture people researching problems, seeking helpful educational information.
 Long tail keywords face less competition, making ranking easier for new sites.
-Local keywords bring local customers right to a service provider’s very own yard.
-The focus here is on branded keywords, or terms that will pull in the people who are directly searching for your company name and what you offer.
+Local keywords bring local customers right to a service provider’s door.
+Branded keywords pull in people directly searching for your company name and offerings.

 Performance Tracking and Optimization